 Welcome to R for Economics and Finance and welcome to the world of statistical computing!
 This course is about developing your coding skills to applications in Economics and Finance.
-This class is will be held remotely over Zoom.
+This class is will be held in-person.

 Note: no experience in R or coding is required, we start from scratch and develop your coding skills.